Interfacial friction dictates long-range force propagation in tissues: Results

-The remarkable feature of beads displacement $u_r(r)$ is the emergence of a strong peak.
-Fig. \ref{fig:peak}(A, insets) shows the time evolution of the position of peak $r_{peak}$ and the peak value $u_{peak}$ for various samples.
-The propagation slows down with time $t$ and the evolution of peak position $r_{peak}$ can be well fitted by a function of the following form
+The remarkable feature of bead displacement $u_r(r)$ is the emergence of a strong peak.
+Fig. \ref{fig:peak}A(insets) shows the time evolution of the position of peak $r_{peak}$ and the peak value $u_{peak}$ for various samples.
+After rescaling (see Materials and methods), $r_{peak}$ and $u_{peak}$ collapse to $\tilde{r}_{peak}$ and $\tilde{u}_{peak}$, where two stages of propagation could be found (Fig. \ref{fig:peak}A).
+The first stage (stage I, $< 20$ min) is characterized by a diffusive increase in both $r_{peak}$ and $u_{peak}$ and the second stage (stage II, $>20$ min) by the saturation of $r_{peak}$ and the decrease in $u_{peak}$.

-where $r^\infty_{peak}$ is the furthest position the peak can reach, $t_0$ is the onset time of the deformation and $\tau$ is the timescale for the peak to stop propagation.
-These three parameters are found through fitting the data for each sample.

-The peak positions $r_{peak}(t)$ of all samples then collapse to a rescaled peak position $\tilde{r}_{peak}$ with these fitting parameters [Fig. \ref{fig:peak}(A), top]: